 Think back to the first six months when you got out.
 How much time did you spend on those types of activities?

 Vishal: I’ll tell you something funny.
 When I first got out, I went to transition classes.
-They helped me make a resume.
-I did everything myself.
+They helped me make a resume, both by myself and by using this tool.
+I did everything independently.
 I thought, “I’ll make a resume and I’ll find a job.
 This will work.”
 Over the first six months, I realized that the onus was on me to succeed.
 I had to meet others and take a step back.
 I have a huge issue with listening.
 I was empowered to have an opinion in the military and guide strategies and operations.
 On the civilian side, I needed to listen more.
 That was key.
 Before I went to bed every night, for 20 minutes, I was on a social media networking platform, like LinkedIn.
 I was attempting to connect with 10 to 20 people every night.
 I think I got two connections in the first two weeks.
 People responded back to me.
 I started catering the message.
 I met those people for coffee or got on the phone with them.
 After six months of doing that, I realized exactly what I wanted to do.
 I knew the company that I wanted to work with.
 What did I start doing then?
 I connected with as many people in that company as I could.
 I attempted 300 connections.
 Within those 300 connections, I got 120 back.
 Out of those 120, I connected about 80 of them.
 Of those 80, I correspond back and forth with about 60 of them.
 That network alone, within the first eight months of my transition, showed me what I needed to do to get responses and educated me on the industry that I wanted to be a part of.
 More importantly, I am the exact opposite vertical of that industry right now.
 I’m a competitor.
 I knew exactly where I wanted to go.
 I realized that’s not what I wanted.
 I wanted something else.
 I was able to build that network and get myself out there.
 Start with 20 minutes a night.
 See where that gets you.
 You’ll realize that it’s never enough until you get overwhelmed with that process.
 You won’t need a transitioning course.
 You won’t need someone to help you.
 You’ll be able to network yourself into a conversation that will build an opportunity.

 Patrick: You say you’re not a good listener.
 Every time we’ve interacted, you’re an amazing listener.
-I don’t know if it’s a self-perception thing or you course corrected.
+I don’t know if it’s a self-perception thing or you course-corrected.
 Perhaps you recognized that, in order to be successful, you needed to do things differently.
 In either case, it’s amazing how you are in that respect.

 Vishal: I appreciate that.
 That’s something that veterans have.
 It’s a character trait.
 It’s the ability to compartmentalize something and then move.
 I had a one-on-one with my COO last week.
 He said, “Vishal, you interrupt the conversation all the time.”
 I had to take a step back.
 If I keep interrupting conversations, I’m not going to be able to listen and really hear what someone else is saying.
 It’s something that I constantly have to work on.
 Just like in the military, we have fitness reports and evaluations.
 You need to be able to be critical.